 In an effort to maximize the vitality and robustness of the economy of the College’s service area through enhanced opportunities for the utilization of Small Local Business Enterprise (SLBE) vendors, the College shall establish a Small Business Development Program (SBDP) that seeks to achieve this objective through race- and gender-neutral means.
 The SBDP shall ensure that SLBE firms are provided the maximum practicable opportunity to participate in all purchasing and contracting opportunities.

 The administration shall produce an annual report on purchasing activities, contract awards, and payments.
-The report shall include aggregate expenditures by vendor (prime contracts and subcontracts) for the most recently completely fiscal year.
+The report shall include aggregate expenditures by vendor (including subcontractors where appropriate) for the most recently completely fiscal year.
 The report shall also identify the following:

 Certified SLBE vendors by firm name and industry category